OkuM1/REELTACTICS-game-jam-/README.md

 [Play Reel Tactics: Get Rich or Die Tryin' on itch.io](https://okumu.itch.io/reel-tactics-get-rich-or-die-tryin)

+This repo was created as a showcase repo.
+The sourcecode is private.
+If there is further interest I am happy to explain how we implemented all the functionalities with code examples.

 - Created as a 2 person team project with a mdominik.